googleapis/cloud-debug-nodejs/README.md

 ![Breakpoint Hit](doc/images/breakpoint-hit.png?raw=true)

-Note that the directory layout of the code that is being debugged does not have to exactly match the source code specified in the Debug UI.
-In particular, if a snapshot is specified in a file in the Debug UI, a breakpoint is set in the deployed file with the longest matching path suffix.
+**Note:** The directory layout of the code that is being debugged does not have to exactly match the source code specified in the Debug UI.
+This is because the debug agent resolves a snapshot filename by searching for a file with the longest matching path suffix.
+If a unique match is found, that file will be used to set the snapshot.

 An example will help illustrate this.
 That is, suppose that the code on the running instance is structured as follows:
 ```